Avasam/ptle-tools/Dolphin scripts/README.md

 - To generate a new seed, simply reload the script
 - Sometimes a transition does not make you enter the level from the correct entrance, but from the default entrance instead
 - Some seeds will result in impossible to complete configurations, because you might need some items to progress that you don't have yet
-- When using LINKED_TRANSITIONS = False the generated .graphml map will become very hard to read, given the extreme amount of connections that will be drawn
+- When using `LINKED_TRANSITIONS = False` the generated `.graphml` map will become very hard to read, given the extreme amount of connections that will be drawn

-### Solved issues

-- All areas will now be guaranteed to be linked to eachother.
-This means that between any level A and any level B there is always at least 1 route that leads you from one to the other.
-- The game can now be finished because Altar of Ages, St. Claire's Camp, Gates of El Dorado and the Final Bosses all work correctly.

 ### Developing